mrzamin/top-search/engineering.md

       * Deployment
 <!--te-->

+## Project/Product
+### Goals
+### Plans for feature feedback

+## UI/UX
+### Research(#stdin)
+### UI/Componentization
+### Design
+### Plans for design feedback

+## Engineering
+### Architecture
+I use the Model-View-Controller (MVC) architectural/design framework for separating out my Express application into logical components.
+The advantage of MVC is that it creates a clear division between the user interface, data store, and application logic.
+Every type of entry in the database (Resource, Author, Type, and Subject) has its own **model** that holds the data logic of that type of entry.
+Similarly, each of the various pages of the website are represented and created with a **view**, which is a component that generates the UI with data supplied by the controllers.
+Finally, my **controllers** are components that get called upon whenever a user makes a GET request to my application.
+These controllers act as the intermediaries between the models and views; they use the details of the request to determine which view is shown to the user.
+### Frontend/Client
+There is no frontend for this web app.
+I focused purely on the backend concepts that were required for this app --
+### Backend
+### Database
+#### Schema
+### Testing
+### Deployment

 - Import a HTML file and watch it magically convert to Markdown
 - Drag and drop images (requires your Dropbox account be linked)